 Clever Coffee Hacks: Don’t Let Your Leftover Coffee Grounds Go To Waste

-We’re a little coffee-crazy.
-We love to brew it, smell it, sip it and savour it in any and all ways possible.
-But did you know that coffee has bounteous uses besides bringing us pure unadulterated, caffeinated joy?
-No?
-Well, we’ve put together a comprehensive list of what you can do with your leftover coffee grounds – for the culinary kings and queens, the green thumbs, the little ones at home and lovers of DIY.
+We’re a little coffee-crazed… we love to brew it, smell it, sip it and savour it in any and all ways possible.
+But, did you know that coffee has bounteous uses besides bringing us pure unadulterated, caffeinated joy?
+We’ve put together a fun list of how you can repurpose your coffee grounds – for the foodies, the green thumbs, the little ones at home and lovers of DIY.

-While coffee is the staple beverage item on the breakfast list (and lunch list too), it’s also a delicious addition to your cooking ingredients list.
-Now, you may already associate coffee with sweet and dessert-style recipes, like our classic tiramisu, but you can actually incorporate coffee into savoury recipes too for rich, earthy and smoky flavours.
+While coffee is the staple breakfast beverage (lunch and dinner too), it’s also a delicious addition to your list of cooking ingredients.
+Now, you may already associate coffee with sweet and dessert-style recipes, like tiramisu, but you can actually incorporate coffee into savoury recipes too for rich, earthy and smoky flavours.
 Check out some of our amazing coffee recipes that you can try at home.